christyheaton/PyCon2018_GISTutorial/README.md

 ### Getting Started

-* Download [QGIS](https://qgis.org/en/site/) for your operating system.
-We will use it if we have time.

 * If you are familiar with [GitHub](http://www.github.com), fork (if you wish) and clone [the repository](https://github.com/christyheaton/PyCon2018_GISTutorial).
 If not, download the repository and unzip to a working directory.
 Take note of where you put it!

 * Install [Miniconda](https://conda.io/miniconda.html) for your operating system.
 Please choose the latest Python 3.x version.
 The [installation instructions](https://conda.io/docs/user-guide/install/index.html#regular-installation) might be helpful.